benbell95/better_biplot/README.md

 Grouping data allows [ellipses and/or convex hulls](#Ellipses-and-Convex-hulls) to be plotted, and also allows plot [legends](#Legends) to be added.

 Group objects should be a factor, with a length that matches the number of data observations.
-For example, in the `iris` dataset, the fifth column 'Species' is a grouping of the data, and this can be converted to a factor. `gr <- as.factor(iris[,5])`.
+For example, in the `iris` dataset, the fifth column "Species" is a grouping of the data, and this can be converted to a factor. `gr <- as.factor(iris[,5])`.
 If an object is supplied that is not a factor, the function will attempt to convert it.

 `group` controls the colour of the plot points.
-However, it can also control the plot symbols if these are additionally specified, and 'group2' is not used.
+However, it can also control the plot symbols if these are additionally specified, and `group2` is not used.
 Example:

 ```
 # Group